mootools/mootools-more/README.md

 NOTE: none of the changes below are breaking changes.

 * [over 30 issues fixed or closed (in lighthouse)](https://mootools.lighthouseapp.com/projects/24057-mootoolsmore/tickets?q=milestone%3A1.2.4.1)
-* New feature: Eleement.Delegation - a partial port of event delegation from MooTools 2.0 (does not support custom events or blur/focus)
+* New feature: Element.Delegation - a partial port of event delegation from MooTools 2.0 (does not support custom events or blur/focus)
 * New feature: Elements.From converts html strings to DOM elements
 * New feature: Depender - a client side MooTools dependency loader ** Related: [Depender App](https://github.com/anutron/mootools-depender/) - a server side implementation (that's much faster)